OKTAYMERCAN/lumberbot/README.md

-# lumberjackturtle v1.0
+# Lumberbot v1.0
-Computercraft lumberjack turtle script.
+Computercraft, lumberjack turtle program.

 Some turtle slot are dedicated to this purpose:
 * Slot 1 = Sapling slot